 OTT Beyond Borders: Reaching Global Audiences

 As more and more OTT services enter the market and existing services position themselves to expand their reach, they're all arguably pursuing audiences that are fundamentally different from those targeted by broadcast and cable in that traditional regional and national boundaries no longer apply.
-The opportunity to realise an OTT market without borders, truly global in scope, is a tantalisingly attainable goal today, but licensing limitations, differences in device preferences, and delivery hurdles need to be overcome in order to make global OTT a reality.
+The opportunity to realize an OTT market without borders, truly global in scope, is a tantalizingly attainable goal today, but licensing limitations, differences in device preferences, and delivery hurdles need to be overcome in order to make global OTT a reality.